Kenmare Resources plc is listed on the London Stock Exchange and the Euronext Dublin under the ticker KMR.

 |Listing date||17 March 1989||17 November 1994|

 In October 2018 Kenmare announced a dividend policy to return a minimum of 20% of profit after tax to shareholders.
-In August 2019 the Company announced its maiden dividend of USc2.66, which is an interim dividend and in line with this policy.
-Kenmare plans to increase capital returns from 2021 after its current development projects have been delivered.
+In March 2020 the Company announced its full year 2019 dividend of USc8.18 per share, which is in line with this policy.
+Kenmare plans to increase shareholder returns after the relocation of Wet Concentrator Plant B has been completed.

 Dividend Witholding Tax